emard/wifi_jtag/README.md

 WIFI-JTAG board can be directly powered from JTAG connector.

 Avoid using GPIO 0, 2, 15, 16 for JTAG signals, as those
-pins need to be at some defalut state at power on for ESP8266 to boot firmware.
+pins need to be at some default state at power on for ESP8266 to boot firmware.
 Use ESP-12 as it has has plenty of GPIO.
 There's complete development board with micro usb: https://github.com/nodemcu/nodemcu-devkit